Andrewabenga/Project-13/README.md

 Ansible_python_interpreter=/urs/bin/python3
 - Run the playbook, and navigate to 10.0..0.5 and curl localhost/setup.php  to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?
+Ansible-playbook.yml /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+It is updated on the hosts files, when add the hosts name elk into the webservers group followd by the IP address for the ELK-SERVER 10.1.0.4 /ansible/hosts-file.txt
 - _Which URL do you navigate to in order to check that the ELK server is running?
+Public IP address of the ELK-server on port 5601 (13.92.139.174:5601)

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook  *.yml nano hosts, nano ansible.cfg nano *.yml